What is a piling mat?

 Along with providing a stable foundation for heavy machinery, piling mats offer a few advantages:

-2. Improve Safety – by providing a stable base for operations, piling mats improve the safety of site workers and reduce the risk of accidents caused by uneven or soft ground.
+• Improve Safety – by providing a stable base for operations, mat installation improves the safety of site workers and reduces the risk of accidents caused by uneven or soft ground.

 The Importance of a Working Platform Certificate